NHLA welcomes you as a new member! Just print a membership application and mail it in.

 Growth – NHLA members have access to numerous opportunities for networking and involvement through NHLA sections.
 These opportunities to plan meetings, develop educational programming, evaluate trends, and develop resources for other NHLA members help prepare library staff for leadership roles within their own libraries.

 NHLA is the voice for libraries in New Hampshire.
-Please consider adding your voice to our current membership of 450 individuals.
-For more information, please contact our Membership Chair:
+Please consider adding your voice to our current membership of 500+ individuals.
+For more information, please contact any member of the executive board.

-Please also notify Jennifer if your email or mailing address changes.
+Please also notify a board member if your email or mailing address changes.